-There is one other sign that is often over looked, and I feel it’s one of the best indicators of dehydration.
-It’s simple to check and very reliable as an indicator of possible heat injury.
+There is one other sign that is often overlooked, and I feel it’s one of the best indicators of your level of hydration.
+It’s simple to check and very reliable as an indicator of possible dehydration and heat illness.

-My recommendation; drink fluid until you pee clear.
+My recommendation: drink water till you pee clear.
 This way you’ll always know that your body is fully hydrated.

 How do you Prevent Heat Injuries?